MeowSpark/gooey/README.md

 TBD

 ### From Source
-It's straightforward to compile rbxpm from source. rbxpm requires Rust 1.51.0 or newer.
+It's straightforward to compile gooey from source. gooey requires Rust 1.51.0 or newer.

 Clone the repository and use: